cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-select.md

 `SELECT` retrieves rows from zero or more tables.
 The general processing of `SELECT` is as follows:

 1. All queries in the `WITH` clause are computed.
 These effectively serve as temporary tables that can be referenced in the `FROM` list.
 A `WITH` query that is referenced more than once in `FROM` is computed only once, unless specified otherwise with `NOT MATERIALIZED`.
-(See [WITH Clause](#withclause) below.)
+(See [WITH Clause](#the-with-clause) below.)
 2. All elements in the `FROM` list are computed.
 (Each element in the `FROM` list is a real or virtual table.)
 If more than one element is specified in the `FROM` list, they are cross-joined together.
-(See [FROM Clause](#fromclause) below.)
+(See [FROM Clause](#the-from-clause) below.)
 3. If the `WHERE` clause is specified, all rows that do not satisfy the condition are eliminated from the output.
-(See [WHERE Clause](#whereclause) below.)
+(See [WHERE Clause](#the-where-clause) below.)
 4. If the `GROUP BY` clause is specified, or if there are aggregate function calls, the output is combined into groups of rows that match on one or more values, and the results of aggregate functions are computed.
 If the `HAVING` clause is present, it eliminates groups that do not satisfy the given condition.
-(See [GROUP BY Clause](#groupbyclause) and [HAVING Clause](#havingclause) below.)
+(See [GROUP BY Clause](#the-group-by-clause) and [HAVING Clause](#the-having-clause) below.)
 5. The actual output rows are computed using the `SELECT` output expressions for each selected row or row group.
-(See [SELECT List](#selectlist) below.)
+(See [SELECT List](#the-select-list) below.)
 6. `SELECT DISTINCT` eliminates duplicate rows from the result. `SELECT DISTINCT ON` eliminates rows that match on all the specified expressions. `SELECT ALL` (the default) will return all candidate rows, including duplicates.
-(See [DISTINCT Clause](#distinctclause) below.)
+(See [DISTINCT Clause](#the-distinct-clause) below.)
 7. If a window expression is specified (and optional `WINDOW` clause), the output is organized according to the positional (row) or value-based (range) window frame.
-(See [WINDOW Clause](#windowclause) below.)
+(See [WINDOW Clause](#the-window-clause) below.)
 9. Using the operators `UNION`, `INTERSECT`, and `EXCEPT`, the output of more than one `SELECT` statement can be combined to form a single result set.
 The `UNION` operator returns all rows that are in one or both of the result sets.
 The `INTERSECT` operator returns all rows that are strictly in both result sets.
 The `EXCEPT` operator returns the rows that are in the first result set but not in the second.
 In all three cases, duplicate rows are eliminated unless `ALL` is specified.
 The noise word `DISTINCT` can be added to explicitly specify eliminating duplicate rows.
 Notice that `DISTINCT` is the default behavior here, even though `ALL` is the default for `SELECT` itself.
-(See [UNION Clause](#unionclause), [INTERSECT Clause](#intersectclause), and [EXCEPT Clause](#exceptclause) below.)
+(See [UNION Clause](#the-union-clause), [INTERSECT Clause](#the-intersect-clause), and [EXCEPT Clause](#the-except-clause) below.)
 10. If the `ORDER BY` clause is specified, the returned rows are sorted in the specified order.
 If `ORDER BY` is not given, the rows are returned in whatever order the system finds fastest to produce.
-(See [ORDER BY Clause](#orderbyclause) below.)
+(See [ORDER BY Clause](#the-order-by-clause) below.)
 11. If the `LIMIT` (or `FETCH FIRST`) or `OFFSET` clause is specified, the `SELECT` command only returns a subset of the result rows.
-(See [LIMIT Clause](#limitclause) below.)
+(See [LIMIT Clause](#the-limit-clause) below.)
 12. If `FOR UPDATE`, `FOR NO KEY UPDATE`, `FOR SHARE`, or `FOR KEY SHARE` is specified, the `SELECT` command locks the entire table against concurrent updates when the Global Deadlock Detector is deactivated (the default).
 When the Global Deadlock Detector is activated, it affects some simple `SELECT` statements that contain a locking clause.
-(See [The Locking Clause](#lockingclause) below.)
+(See [The Locking Clause](#the-locking-clause) below.)

 You must have `SELECT` privilege on each column used in a `SELECT` command.
 The use of `FOR NO KEY UPDATE`, `FOR UPDATE`, `FOR SHARE`, or `FOR KEY SHARE` requires `UPDATE` privilege as well (for at least one column of each table so selected).

 ## Parameters

-### The WITH Clause
+### The `WITH` clause

 The `WITH` clause allows you to specify one or more subqueries that can be referenced by name in the primary query.
 The subqueries effectively act as temporary tables or views for the duration of the primary query.
 Each subquery can be a `SELECT`, `TABLE`, `VALUES`, `INSERT`, `UPDATE`, or `DELETE` statement.
 When writing a data-modifying statement (`INSERT`, `UPDATE`, or `DELETE`) in `WITH`, it is usual to include a `RETURNING` clause.
 It is the output of `RETURNING`, *not* the underlying table that the statement modifies, that forms the temporary table that is read by the primary query.
 If `RETURNING` is omitted, the statement is still run, but it produces no output so it cannot be referenced as a table by the primary query.